kingofsword248/MathUtil/README.md

-# WelCome to Toàn reponsitory
+# Welcome to Toàn repository
 This repository contains a simple Java application used for demonstration of CI - Continous Integration process, a part of Introduction to Software Engineering course at FPT University, HCMC Campus
 ## You will find in this repo: